 Friedrich Nietzsche’s idea of the Ubermensch embodies a lot that’s written here.
-An Ubermensch is someone who sees the system of values and rules society tries to foist upon them and rejects it.
+An Ubermensch is someone who rejects the system of values and rules society tries to foist upon them.
 Instead, he breaks free and chooses to live a life according to his own code.

 It’s a seductive idea, but impossible because we are still social creatures.
 So we are stuck with a society that tries to squeeze us to an acceptable shape.